Daniel Wass: Celta Vigo

-On 22 June 2015, Wass joined Celta Vigo on a four-year contract.
+On 22 June 2015, Wass joined La Liga club Celta Vigo on a four-year contract for a reported €3 million fee, following Évian's relegation from Ligue 1.
+Inter Milan and Bayer Leverkusen had reportedly also approached him, but he chose Celta on the recommendation of Michael Krohn-Dehli, the Danish midfielder who had spent the previous three seasons at the club.

-Wass scored a goal and assisted another in a 2–2 draw against Real Madrid.
+Used in midfield and on both flanks by head coach Eduardo Berizzo, Wass made 35 La Liga appearances in his first season as Celta finished sixth and qualified for the 2016–17 UEFA Europa League.
+The following season, he was an ever-present in the European campaign and one of only three players to feature in all 13 of his side's Europa League fixtures.
+Wass scored against Panathinaikos in the group stage and against Krasnodar in the round of 16, before Celta were eliminated in the semi-finals by Manchester United over two legs in May 2017.
+Domestically, Celta also reached the semi-finals of the Copa del Rey before being eliminated by Alavés.

+On 7 January 2018, Wass scored once and assisted Iago Aspas's winner in a 2–2 draw against Real Madrid at the Santiago Bernabéu.
+At the end of the season, Wass said his time at Celta had come to an end.
+He had made 136 appearances and scored 14 goals across all competitions in three seasons at the club.

 Valencia

 On 10 July 2018, Wass joined Valencia on a four-year deal for a fee reported to be €6 million.
 He made his debut for the club on 20 August in La Liga, providing an assist to Rodrigo's equaliser in a 1–1 home draw against Atlético Madrid.
 His first goal for Los che came on 14 April 2019 in a 3–1 away win against Villarreal in the UEFA Europa League.
 Wass was a starter in the 2019 Copa del Rey Final which saw Valencia lift the trophy after a 2–1 victory against Barcelona, his first ever career title.

 On 27 November 2019, Wass scored on an overcooked cross from a tight angle, which surprised goalkeeper Kepa Arrizabalaga and allowed Valencia to finish top of their UEFA Champions League group.
 The match finished 2–2.